tapjs/tt/README.md

 ## API

-The function exported by `require('tt')` is the test function.
+The function exported by `require('ttt')` is the test function.
 Give it a name and a function.
 That function will get an argument object which has some assertion methods.